ArjunS07/arjuns07.github.io/content/projects/bot-xchange/index.md

 ### How the event worked

-After a lot of deliberation, we eventually settled on a static Python-based structure:
+After considerable deliberation, we eventually settled on a static Python-based structure:

 * We would provide teams with historic stock data, and nudges on how to train machine learning models to predict future stock prices based on past price data
 * Teams would make custom ML models, as well as write programs to make stock trading decisions based on the models that they developed